Post Mortem

 The HTA licensing standards on governance and quality systems reinforces the importance of continuous service improvement through audit.
 A robust audit schedu...

-Guidance on the disposal of pregnancy remains following pregnancy loss or termination
+Guidance on the handling of pregnancy remains and those of children.

 Provision of forensic pathology services following regulatory action